xianyizhu1024/GPU_2D_Thresholding/README.md

 # An Implementation of GPU Accelerated 2D OTSU and 2D Entropy-based Thresholding

 ## Introduction
-The source code is implemented based on the Compute Shader, a shader stage in OpenGL for general-purpose computing on graphics processing units (GPGPU).
+The source code is implemented based on the _{compute shader}_, a shader stage in OpenGL for general-purpose computing on graphics processing units (GPGPU).

 The 2D thresholding consists of 7 steps:
 - step 1 is smoothing,